SwedbankPay/developer.swedbankpay.com/_includes/field-description-metadata.md

 {%- endcapture -%}
 {{- payee_reference | strip_newlines -}}
 {%- comment -%}
-The dashes in the Liquid code tags remove output whitespace.
+The dashes in the Liquid code tags remove output space.
 More on that here:

 <https://shopify.github.io/liquid/basics/whitespace/>